Understanding Email Services: A crash course in email jargon

 Important Email Concepts / Definitions

-SPAM.
-Sending a message, especially an advertisement, to more than five recipients, can by itself be considered spamming unless the individuals have specifically requested to be added to a mailing list on that topic.
+Sending a message, especially an advertisement, to more than a few recipients, can by itself be considered spamming unless the individuals have specifically requested to be added to a mailing list on that topic.
 This includes commercial advertisements and informational messages sent to recipients via electronic mail.
 Email is a person-to-person medium, not a broadcast medium.

 There are many laws that affect the sending of Spam and Unsolicited Commercial Email (UCE), such as the Can-Spam Act.
 Most email providers and Internet service providers have strict policies against the use of their services for such purposes.
 Sending of unsolicited email is very bad Net-Etiquette.